-When MHA cannot readily anticipate income based upon current circumstances (e.g. in the case of seasonal employment, unstable working hours, or suspected fraud), MHA will review and analyze historical data for patterns of employment, paid benefits, and receipt of other income and use the results of this analysis to establish annual income.
+When MHA cannot readily anticipate income based upon current circumstances (e.g. in the case of temporary, sporadic or variable employment, seasonal employment, unstable working hours, or suspected fraud), MHA will review and analyze historical data for patterns of employment, paid benefits, and receipt of other income and use the results of this analysis to establish annual income.